yoursunny/ndpresponder/README.md

 * `-n` flag specifies the IPv6 subnet to respond to.
   You may repeat this flag to specify multiple subnets.

+See [ndpresponder.service](ndpresponder.service) for a sample systemd unit file.

 ## Docker Network Mode

 The program can respond to neighbor solicitations for assigned addresses in Docker networks.